Epimetrics-Inc/website/_projects/COVID19.md

 Read our latest policy and technical briefs on responding to the COVID-19 pandemic, for the Philippines.

 Created by the joint study team of EpiMetrics Inc. with the University of the Philippines – College of Public Health, and the Ateneo School of Medicine and Public Health.
-Design and layout by Ingrid Espinosa and Krisia Misa.

 Click on the titles to download the files.